Abin-Abraham248/RISC-V-MYTH-WORKSHOP/README.md

 ```
 spike -d pk <object Filename> with degub command as until pc 0 <pc of your choice>
 ```
+---

 ## Introduction to ABI
 System programming involves designing and writing computer programs that allow the computer hardware to interface with the programmer and the user, leading to the effective execution of application software on the computer system.
 In order to achieve systems programming there needs to be an interface which communicates between software and hardware which is where the APPLICATION BINARY INTERFACE comes into play.

 Application Binary Interface is an interface that allows application programmers to access hardware resources.
 RISC-V specification has 32 registers whose width is defined by XLEN which can be 32/64 for RV32/RV64 respectively.The data can be loaded from memory to registers or directly sent, Application programmer can access each of these 32 registers through its ABI name seen below

+---

+## Digital Logic with TL-Verilog and Makerchip
+### MAKERCHIP
+Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
+The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool.
+Access and learn from here

+### TL VERILOG
+Transaction Level Verilog or TL-Verilog is an extension to existing Verilog HDL and a huge step forward in coding HDL languages.
+TL-Verilog introduces simpler syntaxes and adds powerful constructs which makes Logic Design fun and easy.
+(Also can say its a Higher Abstraction to Sys V).
+Generally, high-speed designs are less than half the size in TL-Verilog versus SystemVerilog without any loss in detail!
+More about it here

+### DIGITAL DESIGN
+Below are a set of images from Makerchip showcasing the TL-V code for Combinational and sequential logic and Simulation Output.
+Most of the basic circuits examples can be found in Makerchip Tutorials anexhaustive list to get anyone enough information to learn the platform and TL-Verilog.

+---

+## RISC-V Core Implementation
+Basic processor of 3 stages fetch, decode and execute based on RISC-V ISA.

+### Program Counter
+The program counter (PC), commonly called the instruction pointer (IP) is a counter in a processor that indicates where a computer is in its program.
+PC jumps 4bytes at a time as each instruction is 32bits in RV32.

+### Fetch
+The instruction fetch unit (IFU) in a central processing unit (CPU) is responsible for organising program instructions to be fetched from memory, and executed, in an appropriate order.
+This makes the control logic of the core.

+### Decode
+The decoding stage allows the CPU to determine what instruction is to be performed so that the CPU can tell how many operands it needs to fetch in order to perform the instruction.
+The opcode fetched from the memory is decoded for the next steps and moved to the appropriate registers.
+Below image shows hoe decode is determining the TYPE OF RISC V instructions set (Various types of Instructions in RV32 are I, R, S, J, U)

+### Execute
+An arithmetic-logic unit (ALU) is the part of the CPU that carries out arithmetic and logic operations.
+Below image shows an ADDI (ADD Immediate) instruction computation.

+---

+## RISC-V Pipelined Core
+Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.
+This allows easy retiming wihtout any risk of funcational bugs.

+The Core was enhanced to be staged across multi-stages in a pipeline, Final output where the core is computing Sum of 9 numbers and the code for the same is available

+---

 ## Workshop Documentation